 The hairy one (a gentleman would have averted his eyes) allowed the sunlight to reach me

 One step up, then another and another, and lo! the sun shines,

 When we sing the New Zealand anthem at these games we sing it both in Maori and English.
 I am relieved that we do not translate the ka mate haka into English.
 It sounds a fearsome, warlike, fight-to-the-death challenge in Maori, but loses a lot of its message in the translation.
-It would be a tad embarrassing if a few burly Saffas or Frenchmen understood the true meaning as they faced the haka in a world cup final; and as for the Aussies, that just would not bear thinking about.
+It would be a tad embarrassing if a few burly Saffas or French understood the true meaning as they faced the haka in a world cup final; and as for the Aussies, that just would not bear thinking about.
 I just hope this blog is never translated into French or Afrikaans.
 Fortunately the Aussies’ literacy skills are quite limited so they are unlikely to be reading past the headline.
-But apart from that, do you think that chants extolling the glory hiding down a toilet when the bullies are after you is the sort of response we should be encouraging among our vulnerable young at school prize giving ceremonies??
+But apart from that, do you think that chants extolling the glory hiding down a toilet when the bad guys are after you is the sort of response we should be encouraging among our vulnerable young at school prize giving ceremonies??

 Compare Ka mate with the Ko Niu Tireni (New Zealand) haka written by Wiremu Rangi for the All Black Invincibles’ tour of the British Isles.

 The final chorus is:

 Ka Tu te ihiihi (we shall stand fearless)